 The treasurer will keep records of all financial transactions and report to the board on these transactions at least twice a year, i.e. on 1 July and at the end of the year.
 Financial reports will include a statement of assets and liabilities (balance sheet) and a profit and loss account (income statement), as well as a specification of projects and initiatives with associated spending and a specification of all funds received.
 All funds held by the Foundation will be kept in regular bank or savings accounts with nationally operating Dutch banks before they are spent.
 Cash transactions will be avoided as much as possible.
 An exception to this principle will be made for cash fundraising at special events, such as a collection box at the exit of a festive gathering.

 The treasurer will not issue any payments without the consent of at least a majority of the board members.
 Such consent will have to be recorded in the minutes of a board meeting or in a written or email message issued by board members.

 The formal criterion for all decision-making by the board is the provision from the Foundation’s articles that states that decisions are to be made by an absolute majority of the votes cast.
 That said, the board will take as its basic principle that decisions to take initiatives, support other initiatives and institutions, and allocate funds will be taken on the basis of unanimity.

-The Foundation’s fundraising target for the second half of 2021 is €5.000,–.
-Of this amount, at least 90% of the amount remaining after deducting necessary costs will actually be spent on providing support as per the Foundation’s objective in the year 2022.
+The Foundation’s fundraising target for the second half of 2022 is €5.000,–.
+In the year 2022, 2023 and 2024, after deduction of necessary costs, at least 75% of this will actually be spent on providing support in accordance with the objective.